 A few studies have credited marijuana use with stricter adherence to treatment protocols.
 These studies have presented the idea that reducing the unpleasant side effects makes the antiviral medications more tolerable.
 This way, more people will finish the full course.
 In turn, people experience better outcomes.

 Research on this topic has mixed outcomes.
-The Canadian Journal of Gastroenterology & Hepatology reports that marijuana use among people infected with HCV is prevalent.
+The reports that marijuana use among people infected with HCV is prevalent.
 The study also showed that people who included the drug in their overall treatment plan didn’t necessarily stick to the plan more closely than their counterparts who didn’t take the drug.

 Using marijuana didn’t influence liver biopsies or impact the “hard outcomes” of the antiviral treatment.
 At the same time, taking the drug didn’t necessarily hurt anything.
 The study didn’t find any evidence that smoking or taking cannabis pills does any additional damage to the liver, despite what previous research had suggested.

 Marijuana isn’t legal in all states.
 This is the case even when it’s used for medical management of HCV.
 What’s the good news?
 Advances in the field are improving medications and lessening treatment durations.